A Place for Mom

 With health under control, seniors can do more and remain active, which boosts overall well-being and gives caregivers a little less to worry about.

-9. Take advantage of free physicals
+9. Take advantage of free Medicare physicals

 Seniors newly enrolled in Medicare can access a free Initial Preventive Physical Examination.
 After having Medicare Part B for a year, seniors also receive a free annual “Wellness” visit every 12 months.